 To Make the Sauce

 - While the hambagu patties are resting, make the sauce.
+(Cook one batch at a time if you‘re doubling the recipe.)
 On the stove over medium heat, set a large pot (I used this 5.5-QT Staub cast iron pot) that fits 4 patties.
 When it‘s hot, add 1 Tbsp unsalted butter and 1 Tbsp neutral oil.
 Distribute them evenly and add the onion slices.

 - Using the blunt-end wooden spatula, sauté the onion slices until tender and translucent.